 • Pappy Van Winkle Bourbon Maple Syrup

-1. Mix all of the dry batter ingredients together in a 1-gallon zip block bag.
+1. Mix all of the dry batter ingredients together in a one-gallon Ziploc bag.

 2. Mix all of the wet batter ingredients together in a mixing bowl.